 The NETT was made up of 17 "Hub" institutions nationwide, each having at least three "Spoke" hospitals.
 The NETT Network was an interdisciplinary, including, but not limited to, emergency physicians, neurologists, and neurosurgeons.

 OHSU was a primary hub site for NETT.
 As a hub site, OHSU coordinated study participation at multiple local and regional sites and participated in all NETT research trials.
 These trials study many different kinds of neurologic issues, such as traumatic brain injury, stroke, or seizure.

-Dr. Craig Warden, of the Department of Emergency Medicine, is the Principle Investigator of the OHSU hub network.
+Dr. Craig Warden, Department of Emergency Medicine, was the Principle Investigator(PI) of the OHSU hub network from 2012-2019.
+Dr. Mohamud Daya is the current PI.
 Jennifer Cook is the hub project manager.

-Phone: (503) 494-7265
+Phone: (503) 494-1230

-Fax: (503) 494-4997
+Fax: (503) 494-4640

 Established Status Epilepticus Treatment Trial (ESETT)

 3/20/20 - An new publication discussing the effectiveness of the drugs tested in the ESETT trial was published in March in The Lancet, titled: Efficacy of levetiracetam, fosphenytoin, and valproate for established status epilepticus by age group (ESETT): a double-blind, responsive-adaptive, randomised controlled trial

 The ESETT Trial was conducted at OHSU from November 2015-June 2018, and OHSU enrolled 9 subjects locally, and 2 at our satellite site, University of Utah (Dr. Scott Younquist, PI).